d9pouces/PolyArchiv/doc/source/filters.rst

 First case
 ----------

-Example: you must apply the encryption filter to all local repositories you wan to protect.
+Example: you must apply the encryption filter to all collect points you wan to protect.
 Original (not crypted!) data are still available on the disk but not used by remote repositories.

 Second case
 -----------

-Example: all local repositories that are processed by the remote repositories are encrypted.
+Example: all collect points that are processed by the remote repositories are encrypted.
 However, if you use several remote repositories, the encryption process is performed several times.
 Moreover, clear-text data are still available on the disk.